objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 3. TotalAuditsOfType
   - The total number of audits grouped by type.

-These three sensors represent the three types of sensors the System Monitor Dashboard can contain.
+These three sensors represent the three types of sensors that are used within the System Monitor Dashboard.
 TotalAudits is a value based sensor, recording the value of a metric at the time it was read.
-AuditsPerSecond is a delta based sensor, recording the difference in the monitored metrics value since it was last read.
-TotalAuditsOfType is an example of a sensor with sensor items, recording the total audits, but breaking it down into subcategories.
+AuditsPerSecond is a delta based sensor, recording the difference in the monitored metric's value since it was last read.
+TotalAuditsOfType is an example of a value based sensor with items, recording the total audits but breaking it down into subcategories.

 ### Creating the Sensors
 #### Sensor Collection Class
 The first thing we need to do is create a sensor collection class for the sensors we are going to create.

 1. In the USER namespace, create a new Caché Class
   - Package: User.Dashboard.Sensors
   - Class Name: Audit
-  - Description: Sensors that monitor the audit database.
+  - Description: Sensors that monitor the CacheAudit database.
 2. Click "Next"
 3. Select "Extends" and input "%SYS.Monitor.AbstractDashboard"
 4. Click "Finish"

 Now that the sensor collection class is created, we need to override two methods in %SYS.Monitor.AbstractDashboard: Start() and GetSensors().
-We are going to create these methods now and fill in functionality later.
+We are going to create these methods now and fill in their functionality later.

 1. Create the Start() Method, this is where the sensors will be created